oZakari/sitecore-installation-scripts/readme.md

 * **ports** - possible to set desired ports to each commerce role
 * **locations** - possible to set desired location to each commerce role
-* **certificates** - certificates are generated for each role, or could be shared (using wildcard certificate)
+* **certificates** - certificates are generated for each role, or could be shared (using wildcard certificate) Also scripts are aligned with XP0 installation (naming, locations)

 _IMPORTANT: SXA installation is currently removed from scripts (but will be added later)_

 ##### TODO list:
+* [ ] Clean-up documentation and parameters descriptions
 * [ ] Automate archives extraction, except SIF itself
 * [ ] Try to leverage `Microsoft.Web.XmlTransform.dll` from SIF or download automatically from NuGet
 * [ ] Enable SXA